Niko Goodrum: Detroit Tigers

 Goodrum signed a minor league contract with the Detroit Tigers on November 25, 2017.
 The deal included an invitation to the Tigers' 2018 spring training camp.
 After a strong spring season, which included hitting four home runs, Goodrum made the Tigers' 25-man opening day roster.

-Goodrum hit his first major league home run on April 5, 2018 off Joakim Soria of the Chicago White Sox.
+Goodrum hit his first major league home run on April 5, 2018, off Joakim Soria of the Chicago White Sox.
 On May 14, he hit two home runs while driving in five in a 6–3 Tigers win over the Cleveland Indians.

 Goodrum finished the 2018 season with a .245 batting average, 16 home runs, 53 RBI, and 12 stolen bases, while playing six positions in the field (all four infield positions, plus left field and right field).
 He was awarded the 2018 Detroit Tigers Rookie of the Year Award in voting by members of Detroit Sports Media Association.

-In a May 31, 2019 game against the Atlanta Braves, Goodrum went 5-for-5 with a double and two home runs.
+In a May 31, 2019, game against the Atlanta Braves, Goodrum went 5-for-5 with a double and two home runs.
 He became the first Tigers player to go 5-for-5 with at least three extra-base hits and two home runs in a game since Dmitri Young in 2003, and the first Tigers shortstop to collect five hits in a game since Alan Trammell in 1987.
 He also was the first player to have five hits while playing for the first time in his home state since Ohio-born Pete Susko did so for the Washington Senators at Cleveland in 1934.
 Goodrum was placed on the 10-day injured list on August 24 due to an adductor strain.
 He did not return the rest of the season.
 For the year, Goodrum hit .248 with 12 home runs and 45 RBI in 423 at-bats.

 Overall with the 2020 Detroit Tigers, Goodrum batted .184 with five home runs and 20 RBIs in 43 games.

 On January 15, 2021, the Tigers and Goodrum agreed to a one-year, $2.1 million contract, avoiding arbitration.
 Goodrum played 90 games for the 2021 Tigers, batting .214 with 9 home runs, 33 RBI and 14 stolen bases.
 The Tigers removed Goodrum from the 40-man roster following the 2021 season.
 On November 19, 2021, Goodrum cleared waivers and elected free agency.

 Houston Astros

 On March 15, 2022, Goodrum signed a one-year, $2.1 million contract with the Houston Astros.
-He batted .116 in 15 games for Houston before they optioned him to the Sugar Land Space Cowboys of the Class AAA Pacific Coast League.
+He batted .116 in 15 games for Houston before they optioned him to the Sugar Land Space Cowboys of the Triple-A Pacific Coast League.
 On September 1, Goodrum was designated for assignment.
 He cleared waivers and became a free agent on September 3.